GLACIS·US state AI laws·Colorado·Updated June 2026

 Deployers

-Persons doing business in Colorado who deploy a high-risk AI system.
-This includes employers using AI in hiring, lenders using AI in credit decisions, landlords using tenant screening tools, and healthcare providers using clinical AI.
+Persons doing business in Colorado who deploy a covered ADMT.
+This includes employers using AI in hiring, lenders using AI in credit decisions, landlords using tenant screening tools, and healthcare providers using clinical AI to materially influence consequential decisions.

 Important note: An organization can be both a developer and a deployer.
 For example, a healthcare system that builds its own clinical decision support AI and deploys it internally must comply with both sets of requirements.